How to deploy a Digital Experience site in Salesforce via the Metadata API

 If deploying Digital Experiences (or Communities — if that’s how you still think of them!) is something you wish was easier, learn more with this free video guide from one of our Salesforce experts.

 And for smoother deployments, try using Gearset.
-No other deployment solution has the capability to deploy such fine-grained changes to your sites, so it’s well worth seeing if it makes all the difference to your development and release process.
+No other Salesforce metadata deployment solution has the capability to deploy such fine-grained changes to your sites, so it’s well worth seeing if it makes all the difference to your development and release process.

 Start your free trial today and let us know how you get on!
 Gearset catches missing dependencies and offers full or partial rollback, plus many more essentials for ensuring your deployment success on Salesforce.